The Cloud Migration Guide – Part 1: What is a cloud migration?

 A small amount of upversioning is done whilst moving applications to the cloud, allowing them to take greater advantage of cloud architecture.
 While slightly slower, this method allows businesses to take better advantage of cloud functionality without draining their resources.

 Instead of moving the application, it is remade (known as refactoring) to be optimised for a cloud environment.
 The result is a refactored application that fully utilises every benefit cloud architecture has to offer.
 This approach is particularly beneficial for the migration of legacy applications but it takes far longer than any of the other methods.

 Choosing which type of migration is best suited for your business is a strategic decision.
 And to get optimal results, you need to consider your migration goals, your timescale and the importance of the application itself.

 How can a cloud migration help?

 Depending on your specific business goals, a cloud migration helps you in a range of different ways.

 - If you’re aiming to reduce the upfront costs of IT infrastructure then transferring your backups, disaster recovery and general file storage over to the cloud is an advisable course of action.

 - To get increased workstation performance you should consider hosted desktop or if you want all-round performance increases then you should look at cloud hosting for your servers.

 - For streamlined business processes and increased efficiency, you could migrate to cloud-based Office 365.

 How can businesses move to the cloud?

 Migrating to the cloud is not a singular activity and there are many ways your business can do it.
 It can be done with Infrastructure as a Service (IaaS), Platform as a Service (PaaS), or Software as a Service (SaaS).
 Below are some examples of ways you can migrate to the cloud.

 1. Office 365 migration

-Migrating from the old, license-based versions of the Office suite to an Office 365 subscription which is cloud-based can lead to a range of business efficiency improvements.
+Migrating from the old, license-based versions of the Office suite to an Office 365 subscription that is cloud-based can lead to a range of business efficiency improvements.